The underdog Phillies faced the defending champion Toronto Blue Jays in the 1993 World Series

-I have been a Phillies fan for most of my life, and I have always been able to say without any reservation that from start to finish, the 1993 Phillies were the single most fun team that I have ever watched.
+I have been a Phillies fan for most of my life, and I have always been able to say without any reservation that from start to finish, the 1993 Philadelphia Phillies were the single most fun team that I have ever watched.

 Darren Daulton was the catcher with movie-star good looks, the longest-tenured player, and the de facto team Captain.
-Dutch banged 24 homers and knocked in 105 runs after he had survived a major car crash a couple of seasons earlier with another one of the team’s most colorful characters.
+‘Dutch’ banged 24 homers and knocked in 105 runs after he had survived a major car crash a couple of seasons earlier with another one of the team’s most colorful characters.

 That other player in Daulton’s car accident was known alternately as ‘Nails’ or ‘the Dude’, and he was the team MVP.
 Lenny Dykstra was the prototypical leadoff hitter who worked the opposing pitcher for deep pitch counts, then provided speed and daring on the base paths.
-Combined with some power pop in his bat, the Dude had put together a .305 average, .420 on-base percentage, 19-homer, 37-steal, 143-runs season that led to a 2nd place NL MVP finish behind only Barry Bonds.
+Combined with some power pop in his bat, the Dude had put together a .305 average, .420 on-base percentage, 19-homer, 37-steal, 143-runs season that led to a runner-up NL MVP finish behind only Barry Bonds.

 The first baseman was perhaps the most colorful of the bunch.
 John Kruk was one of the best pure hitters in baseball.
-The rolly-polly and scruffy-bearded Kruk was asked by a female reporter what it was being a pro athlete, to which he famously replied “I ain’t no athlete, lady, I’m a ballplayer!”
+The rolly-polly and scruffy bearded Kruk was asked by a female reporter what it was being a pro athlete, to which he famously replied “I ain’t no athlete, lady, I’m a ballplayer!”
 And could he ever hit, that season going .316 with a .430 on-base percentage, 85 rbi, and 100 runs scored.

-The ‘straight guys’ in the lineup were veteran outfielder Milt Thompson, Tourrets syndrome-inflicted outfielder Jim Eisenreich, steady infielders Mickey Morandini and Mariano Duncan, and baby-faced rookie shortstop Kevin Stocker, who had come up to the team from the minors late in the season and provided an irreplaceable spark.
+The ‘straight guys’ in the lineup were veteran outfielder Milt Thompson, Tourettes syndrome-inflicted outfielder Jim Eisenreich, steady infielders Mickey Morandini and Mariano Duncan, and baby-faced rookie shortstop Kevin Stocker, who had come up to the team from the minors late in the season and provided an irreplaceable spark.

-The bullpen featured a colorful veteran in current Phils broadcaster Larry Anderson, but was anchored at the back end by one of the most flamboyant, inconsistent, maddening, lovable, flame-throwing closers of all-time, Mitch ‘Wild Thing’ Williams.
+The bullpen featured a colorful veteran in current Phils broadcaster Larry Anderson, but was anchored at the back end by one of the most flamboyant, inconsistent, maddening, lovable, flame-throwing closers of all-time, Mitch Williams, aka ‘The Wild Thing’.

 The manager of this crazy bunch of castoffs and cartoon characters was baseball lifer Jim Fregosi, who a couple of years later would hit on my wife right in front of me.
 But that’s another story for another day.
 That summer of 1993, Fregosi was the perfect fit for this bunch, a man who had seen it all, or so he thought.

 In the NLCS they were prohibitive underdogs to a 104-win Atlanta Braves team that was about to start their own dynasty.
 But the Phils battled to a 4-2 series victory with Mitch Williams striking out the final Braves hitter and setting off a wild celebration at Veteran’s Stadium as the Phillies advanced to the World Series for the first time in a decade.

 Most baseball people had them as big enough underdogs to the Braves, but in the World Series that status would rise to another level.
-The Phils were going to be facing the defending World Series champion Toronto Blue Jays, a team laden with All-Stars and future Hall of Famers like Paul Molitor, Rickey Henderson, Joe Carter, Roberto Alomar, Dave Stewart, Al Leiter, and John Olerud.
+The Phillies were going to be facing the defending World Series champion Toronto Blue Jays, a team laden with All-Stars and future Hall of Famers like Paul Molitor, Rickey Henderson, Joe Carter, Roberto Alomar, Dave Stewart, Al Leiter, and John Olerud.

 The Jays opened at home by scoring three 7th inning runs to break open a tight game and take an 8-5 win that left many thinking they would sweep the Phils.
-But this mentally tough Phillies team came back in the 2nd game with a big 5-run 3rd inning that they used to coast to a 6-4 win and a 1-1 tie in the series.
+But this mentally tough Phillies team came back in the second game with a big five-run 3rd inning that they used to coast to a 6-4 win and a 1-1 tie in the series.

 Game 3 was a complete damper for the Phils and their fans.
 The Blue Jays bats came alive by scoring three first-inning runs en route to a huge 10-3 victory that demoralized the Fightin’s and their fans.
 Most baseball people though the Phils had stolen their one win from these champs, and that the Jays would now coast to the series victory.

 The Jays bolted out of the gates hot, again scoring three in the first.
 But this time the Phils answered, scoring four of their own for a 4-3 lead after one inning.
-Two more in the 2nd put the club up 6-3, but the Jays answered with 4 in the 3rd for a 7-6 Toronto edge.
+Two more in the 2nd put the club up 6-3, but the Jays answered with four runs in the 3rd for a 7-6 Toronto edge.

 It was there that things fell apart.
 The Jays scored six runs in what seemed like a never ending rally, taking back the lead 15-14.
 The champs held on to that lead, and the Phillies had a completely demoralizing loss, down now by three games to one.

-Their ace did the job, as Curt Schilling tossed a 5-hit gem of a shutout and the Phillies won 2-0, forcing the series back to Toronto.
+Their ace did the job, as Curt Schilling tossed a five-hit gem of a shutout and the Phillies won 2-0, forcing the series back to Toronto.
 With the Jays lead down to 3-2, the Phils hoped to just squeeze out a win any way possible and force a 7th game.

 In Game 6 back at Toronto, the Jays methodically built a 5-1 lead which they took into the 7th.
 The Phillies appeared dead, and the Jays fans were celebrating their apparent World Series repeat early.

 Williams came on to get the Phils even, but he walked Henderson to lead things off.
-He came back to get Devon White for the first out, and the Phils were two outs away from evening the series.
+The Phillies closer came back to get Devon White for the first out, and the Phils were two outs away from evening the series.

 Instead it was Carter who ended the game, and the World Series.
 Williams came in with a low, hard pitch and Carter got his bat around quickly on the ball, driving it on a line towards the left field corner.
-The ball sailed just over the fence, and the Toronto fans erupted as the 3-run homerun won the series for the Jays.
+The ball sailed just over the fence, and the Toronto fans erupted as the 3-run home run won the series for the Jays.
 Carter lept for joy and was mobbed by his teammates at home plate at the conclusion of one of baseball’s most dramatic moments.

 Those 1993 Philadelphia Phillies have lived on in sentimental favor with the fans.
 Williams, branded a public enemy for awhile in the town, has become a cult hero.
 He fully accepted responsibility for the loss, and ultimately the fans embraced the fact that he never shrunk from his role.
 He is now a popular TV analyst with the team.
 Kruk has gone on to become a national baseball analyst as well.

-Tonight the current Phillies have that same opportunity, to tie the series up with their ace going tomorrow.
-This time, the club must get it to 2-2 and give Cliff Lee a chance to put them back up.
+Tonight the current Phillies have that same opportunity, to tie the series up with their ace slated to take the mound tomorrow.
+This time, the club must get it to 2-2 and give Cliff Lee a chance to put them back on top.